mikeperry-tor/mission-improbable/README.md

 Tor-enabled gapps capable Copperhead image that is signed with your own keys for verified boot.

-WARNING: In order to apply updates, you will need a way to create a new system image for that update with the Google Apps installed.
-We don't have a way to do this right now without using a secondary device to apply the gapps to and extract the system partition, since updating the system.img will break verified boot and/or cause a factory reset.
-Ideally, we would create a way to apply gapps to a system.img on the host that we could flash through the recovery as part of a re-signed update, but we don't have that done yet.

 ## Prerequisites

 You need a recent fastboot and adb from the command line tools package at the